fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 <https://www.kaggle.com/muonneutrino/wikipedia-traffic-data-exploratio>

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Notebooks are ready to run.
+All packages and datasets have been installed.
+There is no requirement for any setup.

+**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+Password for jupyterLab : `1234`

+All Notebooks are present in `work/machine-learning-for-finance` folder.

 Visualization and preparation in pandas
 ---------------------------------------------------------

-As we saw in Lab
+As we saw in Lab 2,
-2,
 [*Applying Machine Learning to Structured Data*], it\'s usually a good idea to get an overview of the data before we start training.
 You can achieve this for the data we